 What’s special about Dublin Zoo

-The Dublin Zoo was first established in the 18th century precisely on 1st September, 1831 by the Royal Zoological Society of Dublin.
-The zoo started up operations with only 118 animals given to them by the London Zoo and they included 46 mammals and 72 birds.
+First established in the 18th century precisely on 1st September, 1831 by the Royal Zoological Society of Dublin; the zoo started up operations with only 118 animals given by the London Zoo, which included 46 mammals and 72 birds.

-Here are some facts about the Dublin Zoo that you need to know
+Here are some facts about Dublin Zoo that you need to know

 The idea to have a zoo in Dublin was brought by medical doctors